nwesterhausen/mcdata-to-json/doc/player_json.md

 The pattern is `player.advancments.NAMESPACE.CATEGORY.ADVANCEMENT` to get an object listing criteria and when that criteria were achieved.

 mcdata-to-json also parses all the possible advancements for the server and puts them into `server-advancements.json` file.
+See the [advancement JSON doc](advancement_json.md).

 ## Player Data